Inspiring entrepreneurs • Championing business success

-The high-quality quarterly BW magazine delivers a unique and refreshing mix of entrepreneurial interviews, opinion pieces and high-end lifestyle stories, aiming to showcase the Humber region as a vibrant place to live and work, and striving to be the area's top business publication.
+The high-quality quarterly BW magazine delivers a unique and refreshing mix of entrepreneurial interviews, opinion pieces and high-end lifestyle stories, aiming to showcase the regions it serves as vibrant places to live and work.

-The print run is 4,000 copies - going direct to MDs, CEOs and entrepreneurs, as well as key locations throughout the Humber region, covering public and private sector organisations, in addition to a digital version available free online.
-By publicising the achievements of the individuals, companies and organisations that drive our local economy, we are providing a platform for businesses to raise their brand and profile, and reach the Humber region's most influential business leaders.
+By publicising the achievements of the individuals and organisations that drive local economies, we are providing a platform for businesses to raise their profile and reach the most influential business leaders.

 Companies we have worked with

-Helen is very passionate about everything she does and thrives on a challenge.
+Helen, our founder and MD, is very passionate about everything she does and thrives on a challenge.
 She focuses on providing excellent customer service and going that extra mile for her clients.
 Her experience in publishing, media and working on events spans more than 37 years and she still believes you’re never too old to learn.
 Her journey has taken her from working at NCJ in Newcastle in 1982 to BE Group in 2016.
-After being made redundant in March 2018, she decided to take up the challenge and set up her own business and, with the help of her amazing team (she openly admits she’d be lost without them), BusinessWorks is gaining an excellent reputation as one of the leading business-to-business magazines covering Hull, East Yorkshire and the Humber.
+After being made redundant in March 2018, she decided to take up the challenge and set up her own business and, with the help of her amazing team (she openly admits she’d be lost without them), BusinessWorks is gaining an excellent reputation as one of the region’s leading business-to-business magazines.

 Craig is a born designer and wannabe footballer.
 He still gets a buzz from creating something special, something that stands out from the crowd, whether that be the cassette covers he designed when he was young(er), or the vast number of pages created for magazines and event programmes in more recent years.
 He started his career in publishing over 20 years ago with Gazette Media Company in Middlesbrough, where he worked on its main titles and magazines.
 He has worked in the business-to-consumer and business-to-business magazine sector for the past five years and has seen his work recognised at national award level.
 Craig has also been responsible for designing the identity of a number of national events including the National Entrepreneur Festival, Scottish Export Awards and MADE Festival.